Wmag-team/docker_laravel_nginx_postgres_redis_localhost/README.md

 Just follow this instruction and have a fun with developing software :)
 After this installation on any server you will have complete working last version of laravel with Jobs queue on Redis, controlled by Horizon - it will give unlimited options to produce any Queue with any confiuration!
 Good luck!

+You also can USE AUTO_INSTALL.md file to INSTALL all with preset .env & compose.json files

 ### Installation with explanations:

 1. Download this git repository to your PC by command: